-Learning and observing are both essential and easy, but knowing what specialists think of your dogs is hard although as essential.
+Learning and observing are both essential and easy, but knowing what specialists think of your dogs is hard although essential.
 You may not like it, you may disagree with it, you may not even want to hear it but you have to confront your dogs to specialists of the breed.
 This is not up for debate.

 Understand the critics they make on your dogs, ask them constructive questions, and ask for advice on how to improve the bloodline over the next generations.
 Would they know a breeding partner that could balance or diminish your dog’s bad characteristics?
 Should you breed the dog at all or is he not a good candidate at all?

-Asking for feedbacks is difficult because we are so proud of our dogs that we don’t really want to hear bad things about them.
+Asking for feedback is difficult because we are so proud of our dogs that we don’t really want to hear bad things about them.
 But breeding dogs should be selfless, you are at the breed’s service and disposal.
 As a dog breeder, every action you take resonates above and beyond your dog(s), it impacts the entire breed.
 Your responsibility is huge and you must think about the breed over your dog.

 A dog not fit for breeding can still live an amazing life, with you, and should not be left on the side of the road.
-It should stay your best friend like it has been up until now but just digest the fact that you should not breed this particular dog as it will not improve the breed’s overall quality, nor your bloodline’s reputation
+It should stay your best friend as it has been up until now but just digest the fact that you should not breed this particular dog as it will not improve the breed’s overall quality, nor your bloodline’s reputation

 Update Your Breed’s Knowledge

 By attending shows and events, you will naturally exchange and deal with people who, like you, are passionate about the very same breed.
-Some have been breeding for decades, some only for few weeks.
+Some have been breeding for decades, some only for a few weeks.
 Speak to everybody, update your knowledge with the ones who have experience but also with the modern breeders bringing modern techniques.

-Read books on the breed, read books on canine genetics, read books on modern dog breeding and improve yourself as much as you are improving your bloodline.
+Read books on the breed, read books on canine genetics, read books on modern dog breeding, and improve yourself as much as you are improving your bloodline.